opengauss-mirror/docs/content/en/docs/Developerguide/fault-tolerance.md

 # Fault Tolerance<a name="EN-US_TOPIC_0289900527"></a>

-This section describes parameters used for controlling the methods that the server processes an error occurring in the database system.
+This section describes parameters used for controlling how the server processes an error occurring in the database system.

 ## exit\_on\_error<a name="en-us_topic_0283137273_en-us_topic_0237124739_en-us_topic_0059778347_s92b7514aaee24fd3a36bdce5721b9c21"></a>

-**Parameter description**: Specifies whether to terminate the current session.
+**Parameter description:**  If this function is enabled, errors of the ERROR level will be upgraded to PANIC errors, and core stacks will be generated.
+It is mainly used to locate problems and test services.

 This parameter is a USERSET parameter.
-Set it based on instructions provided in  [Table 2](en-us_topic_0283137176.md#en-us_topic_0237121562_en-us_topic_0059777490_t290c8f15953843db8d8e53d867cd893d).
+Set it based on instructions provided in  [Table 2](en-us_topic_0289899927.md#en-us_topic_0283137176_en-us_topic_0237121562_en-us_topic_0059777490_t290c8f15953843db8d8e53d867cd893d).

 **Value range**: Boolean

--   **on**  indicates that any error will terminate the current session.
+-   **on**  indicates that errors of the ERROR level will be upgraded to PANIC errors.
--   **off**  indicates that only a FATAL error will terminate the current session.
+-   **off**  indicates that errors of the ERROR level will not be upgraded.

 **Default value**:  **off**

 ## restart\_after\_crash<a name="en-us_topic_0283137273_en-us_topic_0237124739_en-us_topic_0059778347_s133024ba8a904b06ae28d9a161e82568"></a>

-**Parameter description**: Specifies whether openGauss automatically reinitializes the backend process when a backend process crashes.
+**Parameter description**: If this parameter is set to  **on**  and a backend process crashes, GaussDB Kernel automatically reinitializes the backend process.

 This parameter is a SIGHUP parameter.
-Set it based on instructions provided in  [Table 2](en-us_topic_0283137176.md#en-us_topic_0237121562_en-us_topic_0059777490_t290c8f15953843db8d8e53d867cd893d).
+Set it based on instructions provided in  [Table 2](en-us_topic_0289899927.md#en-us_topic_0283137176_en-us_topic_0237121562_en-us_topic_0059777490_t290c8f15953843db8d8e53d867cd893d).

 **Value range**: Boolean

--   **on**  indicates that openGauss automatically reinitializes the backend process when a backend process crashes.
+-   **on**  maximizes the availability of the database.

-    In some circumstances \(for example, when a management tool, such as xCAT, is used to manage openGauss\), setting this parameter to  **on**  maximizes the availability of the database.
+    In some circumstances \(for example, when a management tool, such as xCAT, is used to manage GaussDB Kernel\), setting this parameter to  **on**  maximizes the availability of the database.

--   **off**  indicates a management tool is enabled to obtain control permission and take proper measures when a backend process crashes.
+-   **off**  indicates that a management tool is enabled to obtain control permission and take proper measures when a backend process crashes.

 **Default value**:  **on**

 ## omit\_encoding\_error<a name="en-us_topic_0283137273_en-us_topic_0237124739_en-us_topic_0059778347_s6954e821a40e489e8e47cff0fd6dfefa"></a>

-**Parameter description**: If this parameter is set to  **on**  and the client character set of the database is encoded in UTF-8 format, the occurring character encoding conversion errors will be recorded in logs.
+**Parameter description**: If this parameter is set to  **on**  and the client character set of the database is encoded in UTF-8 format, character encoding conversion errors will be recorded in logs.
 Additionally, converted characters that have conversion errors will be ignored and replaced with question marks \(?\).

 This parameter is a USERSET parameter.
-Set it based on instructions provided in  [Table 2](en-us_topic_0283137176.md#en-us_topic_0237121562_en-us_topic_0059777490_t290c8f15953843db8d8e53d867cd893d).
+Set it based on instructions provided in  [Table 2](en-us_topic_0289899927.md#en-us_topic_0283137176_en-us_topic_0237121562_en-us_topic_0059777490_t290c8f15953843db8d8e53d867cd893d).

 **Value range**: Boolean